-Daycare centers are required to conduct daily health checks according to the policies of their state and center.
-In some states, health checks are required by law.
-This article provides an overview of health screening for preschoolers and what you need to know to ensure a healthy daycare center.
+Childcare centers are required to conduct daily health checks according to their state’s and center’s policies.
+This article provides an overview of health screening for preschoolers and what you need to know to ensure a healthy childcare center.

 What's included in a daily health screening for preschoolers?